XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Obstacle2_Explained.md

 EndFunction
 ```

-Keeps robot aligned with walls using gyro and distance feedback.
+Keeps robot aligned with walls using gyro and ultrasonic sensor feedback.

 ---

-## 🚦 Start and Main Loop
+## Start and Main Loop

 ```vbnet
 Function Start()